Lee Dunne: Writing career

-The Dublin-born writer was best known for his first novel, Goodbye to the Hill (1965), a semi-autobiographical account of a rebellious young man growing up in poverty in 1950s Dublin.
+The Dublin-born writer's first novel, Goodbye to the Hill (1965) was a semi-autobiographical account of a rebellious young man growing up and coming of age in poverty in 1950s Dublin.
 It was an instant success and caused great controversy for its frank depiction of sex and alcohol.
-Paddy Maguire, the lead character was described by one critic as "an ambitious chancer – making up in sex and scheming what he lacked in breeding".

 His second novel, the semi-autobiographical A Bed in the Sticks, documented his time as a travelling entertainer.
+Paddy Maguire is Dead, published in 1972, details the main character's alcoholism.

 Reception

-Dunne was described as the "most banned author in Ireland", with one of his novels being the last pieces of literature to be banned, in 1976.
+Dunne was described as the "most banned author in Ireland", with one of his novels being the last piece of literature to be banned, in 1976.